CleverCloud/documentation/README.md

 ### Start locally

-To start you can build the project with the command `hugo`.
-This will generate the files of the static site inside the folder called `/public/` at the root of the project.

 To run the site in your browser, there is a server built in Hugo you can summon with:
 `hugo server`
 A bunch of option a available: